chef-boneyard/chef-web-docs-2016/docs_oec/source/install_server_standalone.rst

 Success!
 =====================================================
-Congratulations, a Standalone |chef server oec| server is installed.
+Congratulations, a standalone |chef server oec| server is installed.